 You might also be applying integrated lead scoring and lead enrichment software that will help you prioritise the best leads for your business.

 Let’s look at this in more details.

 If your new leads come from your website, using Web-to-Lead forms is a must.
 Some CRM systems have their own integrated forms feature or they may have a native integration with the form software you use.
-If not, you can connect most leading form software using the third-party integration platform Zapier, for example, Gravity Forms, Ninja Forms and Wufoo.
+If not, you can connect most leading form software using the third-party integration platform Zapier, for example, Typeform, Ninja Forms and Wufoo.